preservim/vim-wordy/README.markdown

 :PrevWordy
 ```

-Optionally create a key map in your `.vimrc` to rapidly cycle through the
+Optionally map a key in your `.vimrc` to rapidly cycle through the
-ring:
+ring's dictionaries:

 ```
 nnoremap <silent> K :NextWordy<cr>